Branched Multi-Task Networks: Deciding What Layers To Share: Experiments

 We trained all possible task groupings that can be derived from branching the model in the last three ResNet blocks.
 Fig.~\ref{fig: cityscapes} visualizes performance vs number of parameters for the trained architectures.
 Depending on the available computational budget $\mathcal{C}$, our method generates a specific task grouping.
-We visualize these generated groupings as a path in Fig.~\ref{fig: cityscapes}, when gradually increasing the computational budget $\mathcal{C}$.
-Similarly, we consider the task groupings when branching the model based on the task affinity measure proposed by~\citet{lu2017fully}.
+We visualize these generated groupings as a blue path in Fig.~\ref{fig: cityscapes}, when gradually increasing the computational budget $\mathcal{C}$.
+Similarly, we consider the task groupings when branching the model based on the task affinity measure proposed by FAFS~\cite{lu2017fully} (green path).
 We find that, in comparison, the task groupings devised by our method achieve higher performance within a given computational budget $\mathcal{C}$.
-Furthermore, in the majority of cases, for a fixed budget $\mathcal{C}$ the proposed method is capable of selecting the best performing task grouping w.r.t. performance vs parameters metric.
+Furthermore, in the majority of cases, for a fixed budget $\mathcal{C}$ the proposed method is capable of selecting the best performing task grouping w.r.t. performance vs parameters metric (blue vs other).

-We also compare our branched multi-task networks with cross-stitch networks~\citep{misra2016cross} and NDDR-CNNs~\citep{gao2019nddr} in Table~\ref{tab:cityscapes}\footnote{We included MTAN~\citep{liu2019end} in our experiments too, but we were unable to solve all three tasks on Cityscapes (S, I, D) simultaneously when using their proposed architecture.}.
-While the latter give higher multi-task performance, attributed to their computationally expensive soft parameter sharing setting, our branched multi-task networks can strike a better trade-off between the performance and number of parameters.
-In particular, Fig.~\ref{fig: cityscapes} shows that we can effectively sample architectures which lie between the extremes of a baseline multi-task model and a cross-stitch or NDDR-CNN architecture.
-It is worth noting that soft parameter sharing does not scale when the number of tasks increases greatly.
+We also compare our branched multi-task networks with cross-stitch networks~\cite{misra2016cross}, NDDR-CNNs~\cite{gao2019nddr} and MTAN~\cite{liu2019end} in Table~\ref{tab: cityscapes}.
+While cross-stitch nets and NDDR-CNNs give higher multi-task performance, attributed to their computationally expensive soft parameter sharing setting, our branched networks can strike a better trade-off between the performance and number of parameters.
+In particular, we can effectively sample architectures which lie between the extremes of a baseline multi-task model and a cross-stitch or NDDR-CNN architecture.
+Finally, our models provide a more computationally efficient alternative to the MTAN model, which reports similar performance while using more parameters.